 Room for Difference

-At Ceiba Tree of Life Ministry, Saint James the Apostle Church of God, we have a wide range of beliefs and practices concerning the law of Moses as recorded in the Bible.
+At Saint James the Greater Church of God, we have a wide range of beliefs and practices concerning the law of Moses as recorded in the Bible.
 Some of our believers call themselves “Torah positive” and keep the scriptural Jewish law as recorded in the Torah (the Pentateuch).
 There are others who are not "Torah positive."
 We follow the apostle Paul in this:

 "Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
 Who art thou that judgest another man’s servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.
 One-man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.
 For none of us liveth to himself, and no man dieth to himself.
 For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord’s."
 (Romans 14:3-8)